MiSTer-devel/MkDocs_MiSTer/docs/advanced/ini.md

 ## Alternate MiSTer INI Naming Option

-You can also have some alternative named MiSTer.ini files and they will appear named in the OSD Information screen when you press Left on the gamepad/keyboard where the IP address and resolution are showng.
+You can also have some alternative named MiSTer.ini files and they will appear named in the OSD Information screen when you press Left on the gamepad/keyboard where the IP address and resolution are showing.
 The regular `MiSTer.ini` is called "Main", whereas the custom named ones will show up as whatever comes after the underscore.
 For example, `MiSTer_CRT.ini` will be selectable in the config section and be called "CRT" next to "Main".

 ## General Video Settings